AxelSan79/IPTV_Portal/README.md

 ## 🎯 Purpose

-This project is part of my transition towards multimedia solution design, where I combine my experience in IPTV systems with hands-on development.
+This project is part of my transition towards a hybrid technical and multimedia solution designer, where I combine my experience in IPTV systems with hands-on development.

 Rather than focusing on a single layer, I’m exploring how different parts of the system connect:
 - How content is structured and presented